Mikey Dread: Recording artist

+Move to Miami

 After many years working as a producer and singer, Campbell withdrew from the business and moved to Miami where he furthered his college education with courses in electronics and business, and ran the Caribbean Satellite Network TV station in Miami.
-Campbell shrewdly waited until all of his existing contracts expired and then regained control over his entire catalogue; He began re-releasing much of it on his own Dread at the Controls record label.
+Campbell shrewdly waited until all of his existing contracts expired and then regained control over his entire catalogue; he began re-releasing much of it on his own Dread at the Controls record label.

 He performed at the Montreux Jazz Festival in 2002 and at Glastonbury Festival in 2004, and toured the UK in 2006.

 Dread, together with The Blizzard of 78, featured on The Sandinista!
 Project, a tribute to the 1980 Clash album Sandinista!, with the song "Silicone on Sapphire".
 The tribute album, recorded in 2004, was released on 15 May 2007 by the 00:02:59 Records (a label named after a lyric from the Sandinista! song "Hitsville UK").

 In October 2007, it was announced that Campbell was being treated for a brain tumor.
 He died on 15 March 2008, surrounded by his family, at the home of his sister in Stamford, Connecticut.
 He left seven children, three daughters and four sons, the youngest of whom was 4 months old when he died and who he had with his wife Monica.